-In 2018, new Science assessments were administered in grades 4 and 7.
-New performance standards, cut scores and performance level descriptors, were set on these assessments following the 2018 test administration.
+In 2018, new Science assessments were administered in grades 4 and 7 and a new assessment was administered at high school in 2019.
+New performance standards, cut scores and performance level descriptors, were set on these assessments following the 2018 and 2019 test administrations.
 Educators convened to review the content standards and assessments and engaged in a multi-round judgment process that resulted in a set of cut scores that defined student performance within Kentucky's performance levels: Novice, Apprentice, Proficient, and Distinguished.
-A separate technical report describes that standard setting process, the recommended cut scores, and performance level descriptors.
+Separate technical reports describe the standard setting process, the recommended cut scores, and performance level descriptors.

-6.Item Analyses
+6. Item Analyses